wolfmanstout/talon-gaze-ocr/README.md

   or squiggly.
 - Text caret can interfere with text recognition.
 - Command subtitles may cause disambiguation when selecting a range of text.

+## Dependencies

+The .subtrees directory contains dependency packages needed by talon-gaze-ocr:

+- gaze-ocr was cloned from https://github.com/wolfmanstout/gaze-ocr
+- screen-ocr was cloned from https://github.com/wolfmanstout/screen-ocr
+- rapidfuzz was cloned from https://github.com/maxbachmann/RapidFuzz
+- jarowinkler was cloned from https://github.com/maxbachmann/JaroWinkler

 To contribute, changes can be pushed and pulled to all repositories using `push_all.sh` and `pull_all.sh`, provided that `origin`, `screen-ocr`,